nwvbug/YouTubeMusic-Beautifier/README.md

 If there are no lyrics found (on YouTube Music, MusixMatch, or NetEase) the app simply displays a nice fullscreen view.
 ![Example Image](https://github.com/nwvbug/Better-YouTubeMusic/blob/main/examples/no-lyrics-ex.png?raw=true)

+## Future Features
+- Background optimization
+  - Upgrade from Canvas to WebGL
+- Community-based offset timings for unofficial sources
+  - Sometimes, the unoffical times can be incorrect.
+You can adjust the timings for these lyrics, but in the future, these edits can be collected and used when someone else in the community listens to the same song.
+- Queue management
+  - Manage your upcoming and past songs through YTM Beautifier instead of having to return to the YTM webapp.